kelindar/kelindar/README.md

 ### Hey 👋, I'm Roman!

-I'm a leader in tech, currently **Staff Engineer in Careem** working on experimentation and optimization.
+I love building stuff, currently working as a **Staff Engineer in Careem** on experimentation, optimization and machine learning platforms.
 Prior to Careem, I worked as Head of Data Science in AirAsia and as a Principal Engineer in Grab, the super app of South East Asia where we built Product Insights & Experimentation Platforms amongst other things.
 I also obtained a PhD in Computer Science and Human-Computer Interaction with Trinity College Dublin & IBM Research, and worked as an engineer at various successful companies in Europe, building things like online gaming platforms, autonomous helicopters, or particle/matter collision simulators!

 <p align="center">
     <img height="96" src="https://raw.githubusercontent.com/kelindar/kelindar/master/.assets/gopher.gif">